Connect with others who understand.

 • Endocarditis — Inflammation in the heart walls and valves

-These and other cardiovascular issues caused by SLE can lead to blood clots, chest pain, high blood pressure, anemia (low red blood cells), and other issues.
+These and other cardiovascular issues caused by SLE can lead to blood clots, chest pain, high blood pressure, anemia (low red blood cell levels), and other issues.
 Depending on the severity of your symptoms, your rheumatologist may recommend adding a cardiologist to your care team.

 “When I have chest pain, I have a hard time regulating my blood pressure,” said one MyLupusTeam member.
 Another said, “I’ve had blood clots twice this year.”